Skyline Computation with Noisy Comparisons: Introduction

-In many contexts, comparing attributes is not straightforward.
+Skylines have been studied extensively, since the 1960s in statistics~\cite{Barndorff-Nielsen1966}, then in algorithms and computational geometry ~\cite{Kung:1975} and in databases~\cite{Borzsonyi:2001,Chomicki:2013,Godfrey:2007,Kossmann:2002}.
+Depending on the field of research, the {\em skyline} is also known as the set of {\em maximum vectors}, the {\em dominance frontier}, {\em admissible} points, or {\em Pareto frontier.} The skyline of a set of points consists of those points which are not strictly dominated by any other point.
+A point $p$ is \emph{dominated} by another point $q$ if $p_i\leq q_i$ for every coordinate (attribute or dimension) $i$.
+It is \emph{strictly dominated} if in addition the inequality is strict for at least one coordinate; see Figure~\ref{fig:ex}. {\it Noisy comparison model, and parameters.} In many contexts, comparing attributes is not straightforward.
 Consider the example of finding {\em optimal} cities from \cite{GM15}. \begin{quote} \em To compute the skyline with the help of the crowd we can ask people questions of the form ``is the education system superior in city x or city y?'' or ``can I expect a better salary in city x or city y''.
 Of course, people are likely to make mistakes, and so each question is typically posed to multiple people.
 Our objective is to minimize the number of questions that need to be issued to the crowd, while returning the correct skyline with high probability. \end{quote} Thus, much attention has recently been given to computing the skyline when information about the underlying data is uncertain~\cite{MWKMM11}, and comparisons may give erroneous answers.
-One may consider that the location of each point is determined by a probability distribution over a set of locations, or that data is incomplete~\cite{khalefa:2008,lofi:2013}.
-Some previous work~\cite{Pei:2007,Afshani:2011} model uncertainty about the output by computing a $\rho$-skyline: points having probability at least $\rho$ to be in the skyline.
-In this paper, we work in the noisy comparison model, which was introduced in the seminal paper \cite{FRPU94} and has been studied in~\cite{GM15, BMW16}: We assume queries are of the type {\it is the $i$-th coordinate of point $p$ (strictly) smaller than that of point $q$?}, and the outcome of each such query is independently correct with probability greater than some constant better than $1/2$ (for definiteness we assume probability $2/3$).
-Our goal is to recover the exact skyline, with error probability at most $\delta$.
-In the context of {\it crowdsourcing} this model has been considered in order to capture the fact that people might incur in errors when comparing elements.
-We refer to \cite{asudeh:2015} about skyline computation using the crowd and \cite{survey:2016} for a survey in crowdsourced data management.
+In this paper we investigate the complexity of computing skylines in the noisy comparison model, which was considered in~\cite{GM15} as a simplified model for crowd behaviour: we assume queries are of the type {\it is the $i$-th coordinate of point $p$ (strictly) smaller than that of point $q$?}, and the outcome of each such query is independently correct with probability greater than some constant better than $1/2$ (for definiteness we assume probability $2/3$).
+As a consequence, our confidence on the relative order between $p$ and $q$ can be increased by repeatedly querying the pair on the same coordinate.
+Our complexity measure is the number of comparison queries performed.\\